alexpetralia/boston_events_advisor/README.md

-# Boston Events Advisor
+# Boston events advisor

 Every Sunday, I look for upcoming events in Boston I'd like to attend using [www.thebostoncalendar.com](www.thebostoncalendar.com).
 This is not only a time-consuming task, but also a tedious one: I have to wade through dozens of events which do not interest me to find the few that do.
-The objective of this project is to automate finding the signal from the noise.
+The objective of this project is to automate getting the signal from the noise.

 # Installation and run instructions